DaemonAlchemist/unstateless/README.md

 #### `useLocalStorage.object: <T extends {}>(stateId: string, initialValue:T) => [T, Setter<T>]`

 However, you can also use `useLocalStorage` directly if you need custom serialize/deserialize functions.

+### `useDerivedState: <T>(indexes:string[], extractor:((...args:any[]) => T)) => T`

+The `useDerivedState` hook allows components to depend on derived data from one or more shared state values.
+This hook is optimized so that even if the source state changes, the component will not rerender unless the derived data also changes.
+The `indexes` parameter defines which state the hook depends on.
+The values of those state variables will be passed in order to the `extractor` function.
+Note that the extractor function also needs to return a sane value if any or all of the source variables are undefined.

 ### `mergeProps`